Sunderland A.F.C.: Drumaville Consortium takeover and Ellis Short era (2006–2016)

 Following Sunderland's relegation from the Premier League, the club was taken over by the Irish Drumaville Consortium, headed by ex-player Niall Quinn, who appointed former Manchester United captain Roy Keane as the new manager.
-Under Keane, the club rose steadily up the table with an unbeaten run of 17 games to win promotion to the Premier League, Following an inconsistent start to the 2008–09 season, Keane resigned.
-Before the start of the following campaign, Irish-American businessman Ellis Short completed a full takeover of the club, and Steve Bruce was announced as the next manager on 3 June.
+Under Keane, the club rose steadily up the table with an unbeaten run of 17 games to win promotion to the Premier League at the end of the 2006–07 season.
+Two seasons later, after an inconsistent start to the 2008–09 season, Keane resigned.
+Before the start of the following campaign, Irish-American businessman Ellis Short completed a full takeover of the club, and Steve Bruce was announced as the next manager on 3 June, 2009.

 One of Bruce's first signings, Darren Bent, cost a club record fee of £10 million, broken a year later when they bought Ghana international Asamoah Gyan for around £13 million.
-Sunderland started the 2010–11 season strongly, but after Bent left for Aston Villa in January 2011 in a deal potentially worth £24 million, a record transfer fee received for the club, they eventually finished 10th — which was still their highest top-flight finish for 10 years.
+Sunderland started the 2010–11 season strongly, but after Bent left for Aston Villa in January 2011 in a deal potentially worth £24 million, a record transfer fee received for the club, they eventually finished 10th — their highest top-flight finish for 10 years.
 After being named Sunderland's Young Player of the Year for two seasons in a row, local player Jordan Henderson was transferred to Liverpool at the end of the 2010–11 season, where he went on to win the Champions League among other achievements.

 Short replaced Quinn as chairman in October 2011, with Quinn initially becoming Director of International Development; he left the club with immediate effect in February 2012.
 Bruce was sacked in November 2011, and replaced by Martin O'Neill.
 O'Neill was sacked in March 2013 and Italian Paolo Di Canio was announced as his replacement the following day to widespread controversy.
 Sunderland went on to avoid relegation with one game to go.
 Di Canio was sacked after a poor start to the 2013–14 season, and reports of a complete breakdown in relations with his players.
 Gus Poyet was announced as his replacement, and led Sunderland to the 2014 Football League Cup Final, where they were defeated 3–1 by Manchester City.
 In March 2015 Poyet was sacked, and veteran Dutchman Dick Advocaat was appointed, saving the club from relegation.
-Eight games into the 2015–16 season he resigned from the position.
+Eight games into the 2015–16 season, he resigned from the position.
 Sam Allardyce was appointed the next manager in October 2015, and the club was again saved from relegation at the end of the season.